-Louise Haselton in conversation with Gillian Brown: like cures like perceived history.
+Louise Haselton in conversation with Gillian Brown: like cures like

-Louise Haselton

-2019 South Australian Living Artists (SALA) Festival, Feature Artist

-Bachelor of Visual Arts (Sculpture)
+Louise Haselton 2019 South Australian Living Artists (SALA) Festival, Feature Artist Bachelor of Visual Arts (Sculpture)

-University of South Australia (UniSA) Visual Arts Alumna, lecturer in the School of Art, Architecture and Design (AAD), and 2019 SALA Feature Artist, Louise Haselton, currently has an impressive exhibition of inspiring new work - like cures like - on at the Samstag Museum of Art, curated by Gillian Brown.
+University of South Australia (UniSA) Visual Arts Alumna, lecturer in the School of Art, Architecture and Design (AAD), and 2O19 SALA Feature Artist, Louise Haselton, currently has an impressive exhibition of inspiring new work - like cures like - on at the Samstag Museum of Art, curated by Gillian Brown.

-As one of the University's most prominent artists, over a twenty-five year period Haselton has established a predominantly sculptural practice utilising materials collected according to an affinity to form, surface or
+As one of the University's most prominent artists, over a twenty-five year period Haselton has established a predominantly sculptural practice utilising materials collected according to an affinity to form, surface or perceived history.

-The exhibition, titled like cures like, spans both floors of the gallery and features six ambitious new works along with earlier works dating from the 1990s.
-They demonstrate the way in which an artist's sensibility -
+The exhibition, titled like cures like, spans both floors of the gallery and features six ambitious new works along with earlier works dating from the 199Os.
+They demonstrate the way in which an artist's sensibility - Haselton's understanding of when and where to intervene - can enliven seemingly inert elements.